yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 h2.
 Manually managing Object Leases

-GigaSpaces API returns the {{LeaseContext}} after every write operation/update operation.
+GigaSpaces API returns the `LeaseContext` after every write operation/update operation.
 In this approach application evicts the data by cancelling the Lease on objects in space that are eligible for eviction.

 {code}
 LeaseContext<Order> lease;